-CleverProfits clients are typically savvy business owners with higher risk tolerance and have invested quite a bit of their excess business profit into cryptocurrency.
-Many of our clients simply buy and hold, but a few risk seekers have turned into complete degenerates entering previously uncharted territory with sophisticated yield farming strategies for maximum returns.
+Many CleverProfits clients are savvy business owners with higher risk tolerance that have invested some of their excess business profit into cryptocurrency.
+A lot of our clients just buy and hold, but a few risk seekers have turned into complete “degenerates” entering previously uncharted territory with sophisticated yield farming strategies for maximum returns.

 Fundamental rules of property taxation